-It’s time for Gallery Walk – Come and see us!
+It’s Gallery Walk season—Come and see us!

 Putney School Students Transform Firearms Into Garden Tools